libp2p/docs/content/concepts/protocols.md

 #### Protocol IDs

-libp2p protocols have unique string identifiers, which are used in the [protocol negotiation](#protocol-negotiation) process when connections are first opened.
+libp2p protocols have unique string identifiers, which are used in the [protocol negotiation](#protocol-negotiation) process when streams are first opened.

-By convention, protocol IDs have a path-like structure, with a version number as the final component:
+Historically, the IDs of many protocols in use by libp2p have a path-like structure, with a version number as the final component:

 ```